How to Host a Jane's Walk

 -

-Applications for proposals start on January 1st, 2025 at WindsorJanesWalk.ca.
+Applications for expressions of interest start on January 1st, 2026: click here to access.
 The proposal is a general pitch for your walk: location, theme, and host information.
-Once received, we will reach out to you about planning details.

 -